nammenam/master/paper/thesis.typ

 Problem of phase
 For rate coding phase is a non issue as we can find the instantanious firing rate at any phase, for time to first spike encoding we need a reference signal.
 If the reference signal starts at time t0 we have started the phase and if the pattern does not match up with the reference signal we could miss it.
 Evidence suggests that brain waves could play the role of a global reference signal.
 This is the fundamental trade off between the two.

+A learning scheme where inputs have to occur in the same episode repeatedly two inputs that happen at the same time yields a stronger response.
+If the pattern is random then they would sometimes occur in the same episode and sometimes not.
+Two strong responses should occur in the same time frame.

+If the post neuron fires then we should strengthen the weights

+Footnote digression for longer patterns
+Longer patterns require a latched state such as neurons entering repeated firing like a state machine

+An important point is to declare whether a mechanism is bio plausible.
+An engineer might not care wether or not a mechanism is used by the brain and is crucial to the brains function.
+An engineer might only care about if the mechanics works and is effective for the system that is created in the engineers vision.
+An engineer might just use the brain as an inspiration.
+Evolution althoug achieved remarkable feats is not guaranteed to foster up the most optimal solution, only good enough to survive to the next generation.
+However discussing wether or not a mechanism is bio plausible is still useful for understanding our own brain.
+And creating bio plausible artificial systems can contribute to more than one field.

+An encoding should be fast
+Robust to noise
+Use limited resources

+A neuron should accumulate change (intrgrate)
+It should fire when its threshold has been reached
+It should leak charge over time

+Some neurons have other properties like bursting modes or continuous firing once the threshold has been reached.

+Inhibition should make a neuron not fire

+In a time to first spike scheme of we care about the order (the relative values since information is stored in time and order) we have to use weights and a neuron model that distinguish between inputs arriving earlier than others.
+I present a scheme where the first neuron that arrives starts a linear count where the slope of the counter is the weight additional inputs will increase or decrease the slope according to their weight.
+We can see that neurons arriving earlier will get more time to increase the counter and thus will carry a higher value.
+If the counter reaches a threshold the neuron will fire.
+The astute will notice that in this scheme the neuron will fire even for the smallest stimulus since the counter will count up a non zero value and eventually reach the threshold, to mitigate this we can simply say that if the counter is too slow the neuron will not fire we will see later that this scheme satisfies the criteria above.

+The problem with this decoding is for strong stimuli we would ideally make the neuron respond immediately and fire, but it has to wait until the counter has reached the threshold to fix this we can also add the weight of the input directly to the potential while also starting a counter.
+Now if early strong inputs arrive they will fill up the potential and make the neuron fire almost immediately.
+Small inputs wil take some time
+]

 #figure(
   image("figures/spiketrain.svg"),